Electricity at the macroscale and its microscopic origins: Modern Theory of Polarization

 \subsection{Interpretation of the MTOP}

-I have derived the MTOP expression for $\Jconv$ via a very different route to the one originally used to derive it, and I have shown that it is more widely applicable than previously believed.
+In Sec.~\ref{section:illustrative_derivation} and Sec.~\ref{section:bulk_subsystem} I have derived the MTOP expression for $\Jconv$ via routes that are very different to the one originally used to derive it; and I have shown that it is more widely applicable than previously believed.
 Previous derivations have used quantum mechanical perturbation theory, which is nothing more than a Taylor expansion of a microstate about a stationary state (i.e., an eigenstate) of a Hermitian operator.
 The applicability of such an expansion is not restricted to quantum mechanical systems.

+I have shown that the MTOP can be applied to a system of classical identical particles in an evolving steady state $n(x;\zeta)$ that can be expressed as a sum of densities from orthogonal functions $\varphi_i$ whose normalizations do not change as $\zeta$ changes.
+Mathematically, this means that the MTOP is applicable whenever $n$ can be expressed as a sum of contributions from eigenstates of a self-adjoint one-particle operator, such as the solutions of any Sturm-Liouville equation, and when the subset of eigenstates contributing to $n$ does not change suddenly as $\zeta$ changes: Each contributing eigenstate must evolve smoothly with $\zeta$, while preserving its normalization.

 An alternative derivation of Eq.~\ref{eqn:mtopJ}, based on the homogenization theory proposed in Secs.~\ref{section:homogenization} and~\ref{section:excess_fields}, is presented and discussed in Sec.~\ref{section:discrete} and Sec.~\ref{section:current}.